 Dr. Swingle was Professor of Psychology at the University of Ottawa from 1972 to 1997 prior to moving to Vancouver.
 He was Lecturer in Psychiatry at Harvard Medical School from 1991 to 1998 and during the same time period was Associate Attending Psychologist at McLean Hospital (Boston) where he also was Head of the Clinical Psychophysiology Service.
 Professor Swingle was Clinical Supervisor at the University of Ottawa from 1987 to 1997 and was Chairman of the Faculty of Child Psychology from 1972 to 1977.
 Dr. Swingle is a Registered Psychologist in British Columbia and is Board Certified in Biofeedback and Neurotherapy.

-Mari K. Swingle, MA English Education, MA Clinical Psychology, works with a wide range of neurophysiological ailments and specializes in education issues, ranging from remedial therapy to development of accelerated learning programs.
-Mari Swingle also works with the dynamics that arise in families with a child experiencing learning and or behavioral challenges.
-This includes family counseling and couples therapy.
-Mari Swingle is a Board-Certified Neurotherapist with Level One certification in EMDR, EFT and Cranial Sacral Therapy.
+Mari K. Swingle (AKA Dr. Mari), MA English Education, PhD Clinical Psychology, Fellow, BCIA, works with a wide range of neurophysiological ailments; in particular with children and families.
+Dr. Mari Swingle is our specialist on educational issues ranging from remedial to accelerated learning.
+She helps children and adults diagnosed with ADHD, dyslexia, processing, output, and auditory disorders, achieve their educational and life goals.
+Dr. Mari Swingle also works with the dynamics that arise in families with a child experiencing learning and or behavioural challenges including parental fatigue, depression, anxiety, addictions, and couple/parental dynamics.
+This includes family counselling and couples therapy.
+Dr. Mari Swingle is a Board-Certified Neurotherapist, with Level Two Certification in EMDR, EFT, and Level One Craniosacral Therapy.

-Hiroko I. Demichelis, MSc Psychology, has trained in the field of optimal performance with elite athletes, executives, children and individuals wanting to achieve their potential.
-Hiroko has joined the Swingle Clinic to lead its Optimal Performance division, known as Precision Neurometrics.
-She is trained in Observed and Experiential Integration (OEI), in Mindfulness-Based Approaches (Bangor University, UK) and in REBT cognitive behavioural therapy (Birmingham University, UK).
-Hiroko is Board-Certified Neurotherapist.
+Hiroko I. Demichelis, MSc Psychology, RCC (Registered Clinical Counsellor), works in the field of optimal performance with elite athletes, executives, children and individuals striving to achieve their full potential.
+Hiroko Demichelis leads Precision Neurometrics, the Optimal Performance division of the Swingle Clinic.
+She integrates neurotherapy, biofeedback and standardized low resolution brain electromagnetic tomography (sLORETA) with Mindfulness-Based Approaches and REBT/Cognitive Behavioural Therapy.
+Hiroko Demichelis is a Board-Certified Neurotherapist.